Harun al-Rashid: Diplomacy

 Both Einhard and Notker the Stammerer refer to envoys traveling between the courts of Harun and Charlemagne, king of the Franks, and entering friendly discussions about Christian access to holy sites and gift exchanges.
 Notker mentions Charlemagne sent Harun Spanish horses, colorful Frisian cloaks and impressive hunting dogs.
 In 802 Harun sent Charlemagne a present consisting of silks, brass candelabra, perfume, balsam, ivory chessmen, a colossal tent with many-colored curtains, an elephant named Abul-Abbas, and a water clock that marked the hours by dropping bronze balls into a bowl, as mechanical knights – one for each hour – emerged from little doors which shut behind them.
 The presents were unprecedented in Western Europe and may have influenced Carolingian art.
-This exchange of embassies was due to the fact that Harun was interested, like Charlemagne, in subduing the Umayyad emirs of Córdoba.
-Also, the common enmity against the Byzantines was what brought Harun closer to the contemporary Charlemagne.
+This exchange of embassies was due to the common interests, Charlemagne's conflict with the Umayyad state of Córdoba is one of the possible military conflicts which made him an ally of Harun al-Rashid, as they found a common enemy to unite against.

+For Charlemagne, the alliance may also have functioned as a counterweight against the Byzantine Empire, (traditional political enemy of the Caliphate) which was opposed to his role in Italy and his claim to the title of Roman Emperor.
+For Harun al-Rashid, there was an advantage in having a partner against his rivals in the Umayyad state of Córdoba, Al-Andalus.

 When the Byzantine empress Irene was deposed in 802, Nikephoros I became emperor and refused to pay tribute to Harun, saying that Irene should have been receiving the tribute the whole time.
 News of this angered Harun, who wrote a message on the back of the Byzantine emperor's letter and said, "In the name of God the most merciful, From Amir al-Mu'minin Harun ar-Rashid, commander of the faithful, to Nikephoros, dog of the Romans.
 Thou shalt not hear, thou shalt behold my reply".
 After campaigns in Asia Minor, Nikephoros was forced to conclude a treaty, with humiliating terms.
 According to Dr Ahmad Mukhtar al-Abadi, it is due to the particularly fierce second retribution campaign against Nikephoros, that the Byzantine practically ceased any attempt to incite any conflict against the Abbasid again until the rule of Al-Ma'mun.

 An alliance was established with the Chinese Tang dynasty by Ar-Rashid after he sent embassies to China.
 He was called "A-lun" in the Chinese Tang Annals.
 The alliance was aimed against the Tibetans.

 When diplomats and messengers visited Harun in his palace, he was screened behind a curtain.
 No visitor or petitioner could speak first, interrupt, or oppose the caliph.
 They were expected to give their undivided attention to the caliph and calculate their responses with great care.